School of Natural Sciences

 After three years in the Cryo Lab, I decided it was time for me to return to graduate school, to answer the questions about latitudinal variation in turtle life histories that arose during my MSc research.
 So I left Ohio and moved to South Carolina to study the population ecology of Spotted Turtles at their southern range limit.
 I worked under the supervision of Tim Mousseau, an ex-pat Canadian, at the University of South Carolina in Columbia.

-After completion of my PhD, I moved to Long Island, New York to live with my husband, Dr. Thomas Merritt who was doing a post doc at Stony Brook University (he is now a CRC here at Laurentian in the Department of Chemistry & Biochemistry).
-While in New York, I worked as an Adjunct Professor at Long Island University and as a research associate at Applied Biomathematics.
+After completion of my PhD, I moved to Long Island, New York to work as an Adjunct Professor at Long Island University and as a research associate at Applied Biomathematics.